 - This type of personality tends to be more women than men, very focused individuals who put a lot of time and effort into researching their weight management.
 These tend to be more analytical types who meticulously chart progress and are very hard on themselves if they don’t achieve the often unattainable goals they set for themselves.

-Once you’ve chosen an eating personality type and your fasting method you’re ready to get started.
+Once you’ve chosen an eating personality type and your Fasting Method you’re ready to get started.

-Type A‘s can get started straight away.
+Type A‘s can get started with any fasting style straight away.